Ntanmay10/SPFWatchdog/README.md

 SPF Record Checker
 This Python script checks the SPF (Sender Policy Framework) record for a given website URL.
-SPF records are used to prevent email spoofing by specifying which mail servers are permitted to send email on behalf of a domain.
+SPF records help prevent email spoofing by specifying which mail servers are permitted to send email on behalf of a domain.

 Features
 Extracts the domain from a given URL.